 Ground modelling and planting.

-Where safety barriers for vehicles in urban areas are necessary, they must comply with the design requirements of ‘NZTA RTS 11: Urban Roadside Barriers and Alternative Treatments’.
-Where safety barriers for vehicles in rural areas are necessary, they must comply with the design requirements in ‘AS/NZS 3845: Road Safety Barrier Systems’.
+Where safety barriers for vehicles in urban areas are necessary, they must comply with the design requirements of NZTA M23.
+Early engagement with Council is recommended should there be any bespoke treatment proposed that is not covered in NZTA M23.

 Fencing